ChalmersGU-data-structure-courses/dsabook/src/markdown/07-analysis-part-3/06-recurrence-relations.md

 :::

 ::: topic
-#### Example: Master Theorem for Mergesort
+#### Example: Master theorem for Mergesort

-Use the Master Theorem to solve the recurrence relation for Mergesort:
+Use the master theorem to solve the recurrence relation for Mergesort:

 \begin{eqnarray*}
 T(n) &=& 2T(n/2) + n \\